Stocks Bounce After Extended Selloff, Led by Tech Sector

-Major U.S. stock indexes rose Tuesday as investors snapped up shares of technology and energy companies.
+U.S. stock indexes rose Tuesday morning, buoyed by gains in shares of technology companies and retailers.

 Continue Reading Below

-Meanwhile, investments considered to be relatively safe stores of value, including gold and U.S. Treasury bonds, retreated.

-The broad upswing in U.S. stocks extended gains for the Dow industrials after the index suffered its biggest two-week decline of the year.
-Tensions between the U.S. and North Korea, as well as questions over whether the Trump administration can enact agenda items such as a tax overhaul, have weighed on stocks in recent weeks.
+The broad upswing extended gains for the Dow industrials after major indexes suffered their biggest two-week decline of the year.
+Tensions between the U.S. and North Korea, as well as questions over whether the Trump administration can enact key agenda items such as tax reform, have weighed on stocks in recent weeks.

-While the political climate continued to be a concern, investors said the strong earnings quarter, steady economic growth and slightly more attractive valuations following recent selloffs were driving markets.

-"We're focusing less and less on the political backdrop," said Lew Piantedosi, director of growth equity for Eaton Vance.
-"It's the strength of the economy, not just here, but globally, that matter most to stocks.
-Earnings have been reasonably healthy for the last few quarters, too."
+"The byword seems to be exhaustion," said Larry Hatheway, global chief economist at Swiss money-manager GAM Holding.

+Mr. Hatheway said he expects markets to remain range-bound given a lack of upside surprises in global growth and earnings -- what he says have been the two main drivers of the stock rally.

 Continue Reading Below